Your Privacy Rights as a COX Customer and Related Information

 Other Terms and Changes in Policy

-Other terms and conditions affect our service offerings, including the online privacy policies for our websites and apps, terms of service, customer service agreements, our Cox Internet Acceptable Use Policy, tariffs, and the terms of use for our websites and apps.
+Other terms and conditions affect our service offerings, including the online privacy policies for our websites and applications, service contracts and terms and conditions, our policies, tariffs, and the terms of use for our websites and applications.
 We intend this Notice to supplement these documents in connection with the Subscription Services.
 Changes in our service offerings or the law may cause us to make changes to this Notice and other policies from time to time.
-We will post any changes at cox.com, along with the effective date of the changes.
+We will post any changes at cox.com, along with the effective date of the changes, so check the notices center of our website often

 Our Network Practices